720.593.0836

 How to “Corn” your own beef.

 1. No Corn is used in this process.
 “Corned” likely came from an Olde English word for Salt.
-At its core, corned beef is pickled beef.
+At its core, corned beef is cured/pickled beef.

 2. Corned Beef is decidedly NOT an Irish staple, historically.

-3. This Corned Beef recipe came directly from Michael Ruhlman + Brian Polcyn in their amazing book: Charcuterie: The Craft of Smoking, Salting, and Curing
+3. These Corned Beef curing instructions came directly from Michael Ruhlman + Brian Polcyn in their amazing book: Charcuterie: The Craft of Smoking, Salting, and Curing

 What you will need: